substationworm/IndCyberSecLetters/2024/Issue05/Issue05.md

 The [SANS 2024 Industrial Control Systems/Operational Technology (ICS/OT) Survey: The State of ICS/OT Cybersecurity](https://www.sans.org/white-papers/sans-2024-state-ics-ot-cybersecurity/), authored by [Jason D. Christopher](https://www.linkedin.com/in/jdchristopher/), was published on October 9, 2024.
 Based on responses from 530 professionals in the critical infrastructure sector, the report consolidates statistical data, trends, and insights into cyber threats, providing a valuable resource for asset owners and operators responsible for ICS/OT security.

-Additionally, this issue highlights notes on open-source intelligence (OSINT) that connect to key findings from the SANS Institute report.
-This edition of the [Ind.Cyber.Sec Letters](https://github.com/substationworm/IndCyberSecLetters/tree/main) is structured around the main conclusions of the survey, organized as follows:
+This edition of the [Ind.Cyber.Sec Letters](https://github.com/substationworm/IndCyberSecLetters/tree/main) is structured around the survey's main conclusions and includes notes on open-source intelligence (OSINT).
+The document is organized as follows:

 - [Respondent Profiles](#-respondent-profiles).
 - [Challenges, Threats, and Risks](#-challenges-threats-and-risks).